jay-tux/nexion/player/world_fow_cities.md

  Majority | ![human] (officials, clerks)
  Minorities | ![lightfoot] (farmers), ![stout] (artificers), ![tiefling] (officials, bartenders), ![bugbear] (very cheap workforces, slaves)
  Crime rates | Mediocre: most people are lawful, but riots break out regularly among the bugbear Religion | In Liberty's heyday, all religions had a place in the city.
-However, most temples are a bit dilapidated.
+However, most temples are more than a bit dilapidated.

 ### Pyi ![arrival]
 Pyi is largely built on the Prophet's Lake, allowing the hydrophile lizardfolk to go into the water at any time.
 Apart from the lizardfolk and their bugbear slaves, most other people are there only temporarily: Pyi is a trading hub.
 Most of the traders are happy to leave the stinking, slimy city behind.